asanetargoss/MinecraftForge/README.md

-This is a custom Forge branch which I use for my modpack dev environment.
+This is a custom Forge branch based on the 1.10.x branch which I use for my modpack dev environment.
 It's named after Tough As Nails, but may include patches unrelated to that mod.
+Any improvements to Forge will also be pushed to the 1.10.x branch.